Updated: Apr 26

 Using an AAI

-An early dose of adrenaline is critical in an anaphylactic reaction
+An early dose of adrenaline can be critical in an anaphylactic reaction

-Adrenaline works to reverse all of the potential A, B and C problems.
+Adrenaline works to reverse all of the potential A, B and C problems whilst having very few drawbacks.

 There are 3 brands of AAI licensed for use in the UK, most notably Epipen.
 They are all used in a similar way and have simple instructions written on them.